Light Dark Matter Search with Nitrogen-Vacancy Centers in Diamonds: Sensitivity of dc magnetometry

 In the most optimistic setup, the unique noise source is the intrinsic quantum fluctuation of the spin, which is called the spin projection noise.
 It gives an inevitable contribution to $S$ in an ensemble magnetometer represented as

-where $N$ is the number of NV centers and $t_{\mathrm{obs}}$ is the total observation time.
-When the spin projection noise is the dominant noise source, the Ramsey sequence is sensitive to a magnetic field as weak as\footnote{ In this expression, we neglect the possible sensitivity loss from the imperfect readout, overhead time, and shot noise (see, e.g., \cite{Barry:2019sdg}) for simplicity. }
+where $N$ is the number of NV centers, $t_{\mathrm{min}} \equiv \min \left( t_{\mathrm{obs}}, \tau_{\mathrm{DM}} \right)$ with $t_{\mathrm{obs}}$ and $\tau_{\mathrm{DM}}$ being the total observation time and the coherence time of dark matter, respectively, and $\tau$ is the free precession time.
+This is for an ensemble of independent NV centers, thus the resource of quantum entanglement is not utilised yet.
+When the spin projection noise is the dominant noise source, the Ramsey sequence is sensitive to a magnetic field as weak as\footnote{ In this expression, we neglect the possible sensitivity loss from the imperfect readout, overhead time, and shot noise (see, e.g., \cite{Barry:2019sdg}) for simplicity of the expression.
+For a typical size of overhead time $t_o \sim O(T_2^{*})$, this could affect the sensitivity by $O(1)$ through the replacement $\tau \to \tau + t_o$ in Eq.~\eqref{eq:sp-noise}.
+In the sensitivity plots, we plot the spin-projection noise limited sensitivities, and as comparison for the magenta dashed lines also the sensitivities of the current state-of-the-art experimental sensor, which thus includes all sensitivity losses. }

-where the exponential factor represents the sensitivity loss according to the spin dephasing with a relaxation time $T_2^{*}$.
+The exponential factor represents the sensitivity loss according to the spin dephasing with a relaxation time $T_2^{*}$.
 This factor makes $\tau\sim T_2^*/2$ to be the optimal choice to maximize the sensitivity~\cite{Herbschleb:2019}, which is assumed on the right-hand side.

+If $t_{\mathrm{obs}} > \tau_{\mathrm{DM}}$, repeated measurements allow us to extract the possible dark matter signal as broadening of the width of the observed signal distribution. $\Braket{S^2}$ calculated in Eq.~\eqref{S_fin_DM} can be used as the dark matter contribution to the width, which is the ensemble average of the dark matter signal squared.
+Accordingly, the sensitivity on dark matter models is estimated by solving